jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Daisy & Delia advocating
 - [ ] Community coming together
 - [ ] Brothers' gratitude (new feeling)
+- Retiree: "My contact owes me—saved his ass in 'Nam, now he'll save yours."
+- Zack: "You guys are legends—hornier than us and twice as sneaky!"
+- Kyle: "Physio for free?
+Better than rubbing one out alone."

 ### Miami Competition
 - [ ] Arriving at competition